 - Add the dry white wine, water, white wine vinegar, shallots (or onions), and garlic to a saucepan.
 Bring them to a boil over medium-high heat, then reduce the heat and simmer for 15 minutes.
 Remove from heat and allow to cool to room temperature.¾ cup white wine, ½ cup water, ⅓ cup white wine vinegar, 1 cup shallots, 1 clove garlic

 - Strain the cooled mixture through a fine mesh sieve into a medium bowl, then discard the onions and garlic.
 Add the mustard seeds, dry mustard, garlic powder, and salt into the white wine base.
 Stir then cover the bowl with plastic cling film wrap and leave the mixture out at room temperature for 1-2 days.
-The mixture will thicken as it sits out.½ cup whole yellow mustard seeds, 2 Tbsp dry mustard, ½ Tbsp garlic powder, ½ tsp salt
+The mixture will thicken as it sits out.½ cup whole yellow mustard seeds, 2 tablespoon dry mustard, ½ tablespoon garlic powder, ½ teaspoon salt

 - Blend the thickened mixture using a blender, immersion blender, or food processor until it reaches your desired consistency (smooth or coarse).